The Complete Guide to Renting a Scooter in Aitutaki

 The first thing you need to know about hiring a scooter in Aitutaki is that you will need to apply for a visitor’s motorcycle license (unless your current overseas license is valid for riding a motorcycle).
 Unlike in Rarotonga, this doesn’t include a theory and practical test.
 Simply, go to the Arutanga Police Station with your valid driver’s license (and IDP if it’s not in English) and the NZ$2.50 fee to get your visitor’s motorcycle license.

-With scooters being such as popular mode of transport in Aitutaki, most vehicle rental companies include them in their fleet.
-Note that not all scooter rental companies hire out helmets, as it is not a requirement to wear one on Aitutaki.
+With scooters being such a popular mode of transport in Aitutaki, most vehicle rental companies include them in their fleet.
+Note that not all scooter rental companies provide helmets, as wearing one is not a requirement on Aitutaki.
 See what makes each company different (or pretty much the same, as the case may be) in our scooter hire comparison below!

 Popoara Rentals